Occupied posts and job vacancies

 Length of comparable time series

-- on job vacancies for the period since 2008, but broken down by sector, main occupational groups and region since 2016.
+Data on job vacancies are available since 2008, with the breakdowns by sector, main occupational group, and region available since 2016.

 6. Coherence